lucid-kv/lucid/README.md

 ## Introduction

-Lucid is currently in an development stage but we want to achieve a fast, secure and distributed key-value store accessible through an HTTP API, we also want to propose persistence, encryption, WebSocket streaming, replication and a lot of features.
+Lucid is currently in a development stage but we want to achieve a fast, secure and distributed key-value store accessible through an HTTP API, we also want to propose persistence, encryption, WebSocket streaming, replication and a lot of features.

 ## Getting Started

-Get the latest binary from the [releases](https://github.com/lucid-kv/lucid/releases) page and run this commands:
+Get the latest binary from the [releases](https://github.com/lucid-kv/lucid/releases) page and run these commands:

 ```
 $ ./lucid init
 $ ./lucid server
 ```

-Or run a node with Docker, but you need to create a [lucid.yml](.github/lucid.yml) file localy before.
+Or run a node with Docker, but you need to create a [lucid.yml](.github/lucid.yml) file locally before.
 ```
 $ docker pull lucidkv/lucid
 $ docker run -v lucid.yml:/etc/lucid/lucid.yml lucidkv/lucid